trezor/trezor-firmware/defs/README.md

 #### `eth`

 The file [`ethereum/networks.json`](ethereum/networks.json) has a list of descriptions of Ethereum networks.
-Each network must also have a PNG icon in `ethereum/<short>.png` file, where `short` is lowercased `shortcut` field from the JSON.
+Each network must also have a PNG icon in `ethereum/<chain>.png` file.

 #### `erc20`

 `ethereum/tokens` is a submodule linking to [Ethereum Lists](https://github.com/ethereum-lists/tokens) project with descriptions of ERC20 tokens.
 If you want to add or update a token definition in Trezor, you need to get your change to the `tokens` repository first.

 Trezor will only support tokens that have a unique symbol.